williamthazard/superLied/README.md

 Row 5: apply the active line (either the most-recently-entered one or the one you've recalled with row 1) to the sample immediately above<br>
 Row 6: currently unused<br>
 Row 7: currently unused<br>
 Row 8: trigger sample playback.
-These samples play in their entirety and are unaffected by the active line (so this row works nicely for drum patterns)
+These samples play in their entirety and are unaffected by the active line (works nicely for drums)